djizus/x402-casino/README.md

 - `listRooms`
 - `recordGameEvent` (callback for all game agents)

 Responses from `listRooms`/`/ui/rooms` include each room’s `roomAgentCardUrl`, `gameType`, and (when auto-spawned) `roomBaseUrl`, so other agents or tools can talk to a specific room endpoint directly.
 When creating rooms programmatically you can also supply `launchOptions.port` to pin a room agent to a specific port.
-Once a poker room has `maxSeats` players registered, the casino automatically invokes `startRoom` so play begins immediately; other game types can decide their own auto-start logic.
+Once a poker room has `maxPlayers` players registered, the casino automatically invokes `startRoom` so play begins immediately; other game types can decide their own auto-start logic.

 Each room agent exposes its own card with entrypoints (`configureRoom`, `registerPlayer`, `startRoom`, `roomSummary`) and only communicates with the casino via A2A.
 The slot machine agent uses the shared callback to emit spin updates/busts.